 How to Promote and Sell Your Self-Published Book

-The Internet has given writers the opportunity to publish their books without waiting to make a publisher’s acceptance list.
+The Internet has provided writers with the opportunity to publish their books without waiting to make a publisher’s acceptance list.
 This could be considered an advantage for today’s writers.
 However, they are also at a disadvantage.
 Now, the author must do their own marketing, taking on the task of selling themselves and their work to get as much exposure as possible for their book.
 Who knew that while we were sharpening our skills with English and creative writing classes that we should have signed up for some business and communications classes too?
-Here are some tips that I have learned while marketing my own books.
+Here are some tips that I have picked up while marketing my own books.

 Create A Professional-Looking Product

 Utilize self-publishing websites like CreateSpace (www.createspace.com) to format your book.
 CreateSpace will develop both print and electronic versions of your books and format them into a professional-looking finished product.

 Also, give your books a decent cover.
 If you’re not an artist or don’t have the tools, I suggest Fiverr.
 Here, you will find freelance writers, artists, etc. who will create a cover for you for as little as $5.00.
 You can also pay editors and reviewers on this site as well.

 My books have gone through multiple covers over the years.
 Most of them were drawn and designed by me, and I rushed through the process in my eagerness to get the books published.
 Children's books especially rely on fun, colorful covers to grab their readers.
 It took many attempts before I was satisfied with the finished product.
 Given the chance to do it over, I would have held off on publishing until the covers were just right.
 They're not just a place holder for the pages.
 They're the difference between a reader opening a book or passing it over on the shelf for one that looks more interesting.